Henryka Mościcka-Dendys: Life

 Henryka Mościcka-Dendys has graduated from the law and classics at the University of Silesia in Katowice.
 Since 2007 she holds a PhD in international law from the University of Warsaw.
 Her thesis was on Common Foreign and Security Policy of the European Union.

 In 2002 she began her diplomatic career at the Ministry of Foreign Affairs.
 In 2003 she got seconded to the office of the Council of the Baltic Sea States Commissioner for Democratic Development in Copenhagen.
 Between 2007 and 2011 she was working at the Poland embassy in Berlin where she was covering EU policies, especially enlargement and institutional issues (2007–2011).
-Later, in 2011, she was the Deputy Director of the European Policy Department responsible for institutional affairs and Northern Europe and, since 2012, the Director of that Department.
+Later, in 2011, she was the deputy director of the European Policy Department responsible for institutional affairs and Northern Europe and, since 2012, the director of that department.

 On 16 April 2013 she was appointed Undersecretary of State at the MFA.
 Among her scope of responsibility were European policy, human rights and parliamentary affairs.
 On 8 November 2015 she started her service as an ambassador to Denmark, presenting her credentials to the queen Margrethe II of Denmark five days later.
 She ended her term on 15 September 2020.
 Week later, she became director of the MFA Bureau of Investments.
+In January 2024, she was nominated Undersecretary of State at the MFA for the second time.

 She was member of the Council of the Foundation for Polish-German Cooperation between 2011 and 2016.

 She speaks German, English, Russian, and Danish.
 She is married.